-UK homes are built to stay warm during cold winters, but what about during the summer, when a cool home is your only escape from the heat?
-It’s an increasingly important question as climate change brings about weird weather conditions, including hotter summers.
-Investing in air conditioning and fans is the obvious way to cool your home, but doing so can really ramp up your electricity bill.
+Investing in air conditioning and fans is the obvious way to cool your home, but doing so can really ramp up your electricity bill – something most people are already struggling with since April’s price cap increase.
 Fortunately, there are a number of simple DIY techniques that can achieve a similar effect, without significant expense.

 These easy methods to cool your home require no heavy machinery, and will help you conquer the heat through the power of science.

-In this heat, it’s tempting to fling open as many windows as you can and hope for a delicious cross breeze, but being more strategic about when and where you open your windows can ensure you turn the physics of airflow to your advantage.
-For example, opening windows when the air outside is cooler, such as during the evening hours, will let the cooler air into your home and serve as a form of natural ventilation.
+On a stiflingly hot day, it’s tempting to fling open as many windows as you can and hope for a delicious cool breeze, but being more strategic about when and where you open your windows can ensure you turn the physics of airflow to your advantage.
+For example, opening windows when the air outside is cooler, such as during the morning and evening hours, will let the cooler air into your home and serve as a form of natural ventilation.

 You can also take advantage of the fact that hot air rises.
 Determine which side of your home is cooler (the side with more trees providing shade, for example) and open the downstairs windows on that side, and the upstairs windows on the opposite side.
 You’ve now effectively turned your home into an air cooling system.